I decided to plan a trip to Transylvania on a hunch.

 Read more about the top things to do in Brasov with this guide:

-Day-tripping from Brasov is quite common.
-Rasnov Fortress and Bran Castle in convenient reach from Brasov whether you’re traveling with a guide or independently.
+Pro Tip – With so many what to see in Transylvania spots nearby, day-tripping from Brasov is quite common.
+Rasnov Fortress and Bran Castle are in convenient reach from Brasov whether you’re traveling with a guide or independently.
 It also makes logistical sense to begin a multi-day Carpathian Mountain hiking excursion from Brasov.

 Plan your visit to Sighisoara with this detailed guide:

-Sibiu is also surrounded by Romania’s unspoiled countryside.
+The unspoiled countryside is one of the best places to see in Romania.
+Luckily, it surrounds Sibiu.
 Set aside time to cycle into the hills or explore nearby villages and, in the process, experience Romania’s authentic agricultural lifestyle.

 Read more about this Transylvanian gem you won’t want to leave:

-Sibiu is host to many festivals and cultural and sporting events.
-Be sure to check Sibiu’s calendar of events to see what’s happening when you plan to visit.
+Pro Tip – Sibiu is host to many festivals and cultural and sporting events.
+For what to do in Transylvania and Sibiu, check the calendar of events to see what’s happening when you plan to visit.